Escrow: What Is It And How Does It Work?

 Escrow Accounts For Taxes And Insurance

-After you purchase a home, your mortgage lender will establish an escrow account to pay for your taxes and homeowners insurance.
+Your mortgage lender may also establish an escrow account to pay for your taxes and homeowners insurance.
+In some states, these are called impound accounts.
 Each month, your mortgage servicer takes a portion of your monthly mortgage payment and holds it in the escrow account until your tax and insurance payments are due.

 The amount required for escrow is a moving target because your tax bill and insurance premiums can change from year to year.
 Your servicer will determine your escrow payments for the next year based on what bills they paid the previous year.
 To ensure there’s enough cash in escrow, most lenders require a minimum of 2 months’ worth of extra payments to be held in your account.